 As well as having more than 600 varieties of roses, (flowering depends on the season) the garden holds many other surprises which are well worth seeing.
 Flowers, plants, trees, insects and birds live harmoniously in this little paradise.
 The dry garden has more than 300 dry soil plants and enchanting paths leading to the “nid d'amour.”

-We will then visit Simiane la Rotonde, a lovely perched provencal village.
+Simiane la Rotonde, a lovely perched provencal village.

 Rows of ancient and high narrow houses, form the ramparts facing the fields of lavender of the plateau d'Albion.
 Classed as a "cité de caractère", the village is steeped in history.
 Whilst walking through the cobbled streets, you will come across beautiful façades, sculptured doors and delicately worked window frames.